Continuing Education Courses

 CRC® Study Guides for Continuing Education Hours

 Use your CRC® study guides for FREE continuing education (CE) credit!
 CRC® study guides 1 – 4 are approved for 7.50 hours and CRC® study guide 5 is approved for 3.50 hours of CRC® CE.
-Click on Add to Cart button to order your free CE quiz.
+Click here to request your free CRC® CE quizzes. (note: subject to review and approval.)

 CRC® Certificants may not apply CRC® study guides toward CE credit for their first CRC® renewal period after becoming certified and may not submit the same quiz for two consecutive CRC® renewal periods.
 Study guides older than five years must be repurchased to receive CE credit.